kemsky/creality-k1-xy-rails-mod/README.md

 | DIN 912 Socket Head Cap Screw   | M3 8 mm   | 2     |
 | Heat insert                     | M3 5x5 mm | 2     |

-SHCS M3 16 mm is optional because you'll have to drill and tap M3 thread in the top frame.
+Mounting Y rails to the top frame is important if you want less vibrations.
-Y rails have to be mounted to the top frame if you want to reach max acceleration on Y axis.
+Default mount option is printed mount.
+You'll have to drill and tap M3 thread in the top frame.

-Instead of printed mount you can buy metal plate or a set of plates to have ~8.5 mm thickness, dimensions  ~8.5x20x220 mm .
+Instead of printed mount you can buy metal plate or a set of plates to get ~8.5 mm thickness.

 ### Y axis

-See step files for exact configuration and dimensions.
+See [cad_rail_mgn12.FCStd](/src/cad_rail_mgn12.FCStd) for exact configuration and dimensions.

 | Item                          | Type   | Count |
 |-------------------------------|--------|-------|